Egoscio-zz/webapps/README.md

 Add the following snippets in the respective files:

-HTML: Add two buttons to the page with classes so that they are distinguishable in code.
+HTML: Add two boxes to the page that serve as buttons with classes so that they are distinguishable in code.
+NOTE: The div's themselves won't do anything until we add Javascript.
 ```html
 <div class="tap red">Tap to play</div>
 <div class="tap blue">Tap to play</div>